group-number2/Std-management-system/README.md

 # Std-management-system
-This ripo is all about student management sysytem
+This  is all about student management sysytem